 Home Investment Partnership

-Fiscal Year 2025-2026 HOME Request for Proposal Applications IS OPEN
+Fiscal Year 2025-2026 HOME Request for Proposal Applications IS CLOSED

 The City of Pompano Beach Office of Housing and Urban Improvement is pleased to announce the opening of the Fiscal Year 2025-2026 HOME Request for Proposal (RFP) process.
 Starting February 13, 2025, we are welcoming applications from local Non-Profit & For-Profit organizations who are dedicated to making a positive impact in our community.